ghyoun/potato_films/README.md

 To satisfy this story: build an API endpoint that retrieves reviews of a film.
 The endpoint should allow developers to:

-* Sort
+* Sort ascending or descending
-* Order
+* Order by another field
-* Paginate
+* Paginate by offset
-* Set a maximum number of returned records
+* Limit number of returned records

 Read on to see the documentation about the API endpoints, parameters, and what the expected success responses should look like.